If you are worried about your child’s screen addiction, here is a simple fix to handle screen time battles.

 So started our journey.
 It started with simple printable star charts and then graphics.
 Since he already had presentations for school, I gave him some projects at home too.

-Next, we got him in charge of writing the account of our spending.
-He was just 6 years old but he understood where we spent money and how much general things cost.
+Next, we got him in charge of writing the accounts for our spending.
+He was just 6 years old but he understood where we spent money and how much things cost in general.
 There was a good discussion all the time.

 He was counting money, adding and dividing, making pie charts and bar diagrams or our expenditure.
 He knew how to compare rates.